NicolasKheirallah/hanterill/README.md

 Hanterill is an independent, source-available diagnostic project developed by the community.
 It is **not** affiliated with, authorized by, maintained by, or in any way officially connected with **Polestar Performance AB**, **Volvo Car Corporation**, **Geely Automobile Holdings**, or any of their subsidiaries or affiliates.

 > [!WARNING]
-> Electric vehicles contain high-voltage systems (400V/800V) capable of causing serious injury or death.
-Service routines physically actuate vehicle mechanical systems.
-Always follow the safety precautions at [hanterill.com/en/safety](https://hanterill.com/en/safety) before connecting to or servicing any vehicle.
+> Electric vehicles contain high-voltage systems capable of causing serious injury or death.
+Service routines can move vehicle parts.
+Read the [safety guide](src/content/docs/safety.mdx) before servicing a vehicle.

 All product names, logos, brands, and vehicle models are trademarks or registered trademarks of their respective holders.

-For the full legal disclaimer, warranty limitations, and automotive safety notices, see the licence documentation at [hanterill.com/en/docs/license](https://hanterill.com/en/docs/license).
+For the legal terms, see [LICENSE.md](LICENSE.md).
+For a plain-language summary, see the [license guide](src/content/docs/license.mdx).

 **Private use only.** Hanterill is licensed **CC BY-NC-ND 4.0**: read, run and share it for personal, non-commercial use, with no commercial use and no distributing modified versions.
 The source is available to read; it is not OSI open source.
 See [LICENSE.md](LICENSE.md) for the full terms.